 Public Art in Schools can consist of creative writing workshops, drama and visual art.
 The results of the workshops are used either to inspire the final art or become part of the Public Art.
 Sometimes I work with Creative Writer Maria Whatton, See www.seeingstories.com Children are taken on magical journeys into their own locality.
 Other journeys may be the Land of Mini Beasts and even World Wars.
-For example at the Willows Primary School, children used collage.
-The children invented insects and small animals that they imagined may be hidden in corners, or beneath the surfaces of the school.
-The process used in creating digital images is very similar to collage, allowing children to understand the basics of digital imaging.
 At another Primary School, I collaborated with a variety of other artists including dancers and story tellers.
-We recreated stories told fromthe older people in the community about WW2.
+We recreated stories told from the older people in the community about WW2.
 Children created ‘frozen pictures’ after acting out WW2 scenarios, which were then incorporated into the floor design for the new IT room.

 What Can Public Art Do?